pkshakya07/Colony-Counting-of-Listeria-monocytogenes-on-ALOA-Plates/README.md

 The CNN was trained using Python with libraries such as TensorFlow and Keras.
 The provided code enables model training and evaluation using labeled images.

 Additionally, a Streamlit web application has been developed to host the trained model, allowing users to upload images of ALOA plates and receive colony counts in real-time.
 This tool simplifies the counting process, reducing human error and time for microbiological analysis.

+Credits for this project are given to the German Institute of Food Technologies e.
+V. The images were captured during my master's thesis at DIL.